 If your feathers are gathered from outside it is probably wise to clean them.

-I just soak them in warm water with a drop of antibacterial washing up liquid, rinse them well, then very gently shake or squeeze excess water towards the tip, try to gently shape the feathers so that the fluffy bits are lying in the right direction.
+Rinse them well, then very gently shake or squeeze excess water towards the tip, and try to gently shape the feathers so that the fluffy bits are lying in the right direction.

 2. Prep your area

 I used disposable waxed paper palette sheets as it was easy to spread the paint around but you could just do it on a plastic mat or newspaper

 In addition to the items shown above make sure you have a beaker of water and some cloths on hand

 This is optional but I added some pearl medium to mine to give it a lovely iridescent finish

 Paint the front and back of your feathers

 6. Shape your feathers